k-int/bas-quire/content/issue-08/the-art-game.md

 Within the art history of the British post-war period, however, the role of television as a still new, and potentially disruptive, medium has not been a subject of analysis.[^6] The scholarly literature which does exist on the development of arts television comes instead from a film and media studies tradition.
 In the case of *Monitor*, for example, a single scholarly article, published in 2011 by Mary Irwin, considers the institutional context of the series' creation and the marginalisation of women within its production team.[^7] *Monitor* is discussed extensively in two book-length critical histories of arts television, one published in 1993 by John Walker, and one in 2007 by John Wyver, which each propose typologies of arts programme, with *Monitor* recognised as the prototype arts magazine.[^8] However, whilst of great value in its own terms, this literature is primarily concerned with television history, and makes limited connection to the art historiography of the period---for example few links are drawn between television coverage and the vigorous critical debates then being conducted in print and subsequently examined by art historians such as Margaret Garlake and James Hyman.[^9] John Wyver has published a detailed study of a single *Monitor* episode, Ken Russell's programme-length film "Pop Goes the Easel" from 1962; however, Wyver's primary concern is again with television history and the innovative semiotic freedom of Russell's direction ([Fig. 1](#figure1)).[^10]

-# Sorry

-Because of its privacy settings, this video cannot be played here.

 {% assign DOI = "p4" %}

 In her work on the social history of British art from 1945 to 1960, Margaret Garlake has developed the concept of the "art support system" to describe the network of institutions which underpins artistic activity in a modern state.[^11] Though Garlake does not consider the emergence of television, her concept provides a useful framework for addressing this lacuna in the art history of the period, and for thinking about both the vectors through which television could affect art and how television related to existing aspects of the social context for art.
 Looking primarily at art production, Garlake emphasises the expansion of art education, the creation of new commercial dealerships, and the emergence of the state as a patron in post-war Britain.
 Of course, elements of the "support system" also shaped the reception of art, for example by establishing its monetary value and the terms of critical debate.
 These included art publishing and commercial and public galleries, but of particular importance were those institutions that supported critical discourse.
 Garlake notes that "ideas and theoretical constructions characterise the support system of the 1950s" in particular, the period was one of intense debate around such issues as abstraction, realism and political commitment.[^12] Both Garlake and Hyman have described some of the channels through which these conversations were pursued, notably serious but non-specialist magazines such as the *New Statesman* and the BBC's *The Listener*.[^13] Radio, too, offered a channel for substantial critical interventions, from Nikolaus Pevsner's Reith Lectures, *The Englishness of English Art*, in 1955 to David Sylvester's review of *The New American Painting* on the Third Programme, the Corporation's principal cultural radio network, in 1959.[^14]

 {% assign DOI = "p5" %}

-# An error occurred. {#an-error-occurred. .message}

-Unable to execute JavaScript.

 In the rest of this article, I use *Monitor* to consider television's evolving role and its impact on the "art support system" at the turn of the 1960s.
 After an assessment of the place of *Monitor* in the history of visual art on television, detailed readings are made of three *Monitor* programmes: "Scottish Painters" ([Fig. 2](#figure2)), directed by Ken Russell, from 1959, which is about Robert Colquhoun and Robert MacBryde; "George Chapman: Painter in Wales"*,* directed by David Jones, from 1961; and "Private View", directed by John Schlesinger, also from 1961, which is about four young artists approaching their first solo shows ([Fig. 3](#figure3)).
 Through these I look to demonstrate how, as television stepped into the arena of contemporary art, it started shaping other institutions around itself.
 Yet at the same time it also obscured its own increasing impact on the art market and on the reception of art by representing itself as a naïve commentator, aligned with its imaginary viewer on the outside of the support system.
 Developing approaches by programme makers also tended to avoid engagement with the key contemporary critical debates that were being pursued in print and echoed on radio, emphasising instead biography and helping to establish the conditions for the "promotional culture" that was to further reshape the British art scene.[^15]

-# An error occurred. {#an-error-occurred. .message}

-[Try watching this video on www.youtube.com](https://www.youtube.com/watch?v=A5qKgYgRvPA), or enable JavaScript if it is disabled in your browser.

 {% assign DOI = "002" %}